joebarnes1996/principal-modes-of-facial-variation/README.md

 ## 2 - Implementation and results

 The shape data I use to demonstrate this technique was used within my MSc dissertation project, and contains the facial images of 86 individuals.
-Each individual had 2 lab photos, and 2 selfies.
+Each individual had 2 lab photos (facial images taken under strict quality control, similar to passport photos), and 2 selfies.
 Due to privacy, I cannot add these images to this repository, but I can upload their facial features (facial shape), which was extracted using the dlib-ml package.

 As well as the data relating to facial shape, I have also uploaded the mean facial shape, and the mean facial image (found by morphing all faces to the same shape, before taking the mean of the image tensors.
 The mean facial shape and image are shown below.